 Aluminum is also used by the CNC machine.
+It uses steel, magnesium, alloy and brass.
 It is recyclable and effective.
-It uses steel, magnesium, alloy and brass.
 The CNC machining requires your hand as it runs the material.
 It requires a skilled operator to choose the perfect tool, rotation speeds of the tools, the cutting path and repositioning of the material you are working on.

 Your contribution does not end there.
 You offer post-processing skills that take more time.
 You can hardly multitask when you are using the CNC machine.
 The CNC machine is efficient on large sizes of material.
 CNC machines like the CNC Lathe are used for mass production.
 It has a way of tolerating dimensions.

 - Ideal for complex tasks

 - Not affordable